 You’re in between meals and craving something sweet, but you just started orthodontic treatment and know that many of your favorite foods should now be avoided.
 Is there anything sweet you can eat?
 The short answer is yes!
-The orthodontic practice of Mary Kay Becher DDS PA is here to explain the truth about sugar and how to satisfy your sweet tooth without damaging your braces.
+Becher & Gil Orthodontics is here to explain the truth about sugar and how to satisfy your sweet tooth without damaging your braces.

 Sugar is one of the leading causes of tooth decay and is off-limits during orthodontic treatment to keep the teeth healthy and strong.
 Whether you’re in braces or not, it is important to note that candy made of lots of sugar should always be avoided, especially during orthodontic treatment.
 Failure to do so could mean more dental work after your braces come off.